ThatLukaszGuy/YT-downloader/README.md

 ![App Screenshot](readme_assets/screen_done.png)

-## License
+## Disclaimer

-Distributed under the MIT License.
+This project was made purely with the intention of learning rust and other educational purposes.
+The responsibilty regarding what happens to any downloaded content is purely on the side of the end user.
+As such use it at your own risk.
+The author holds no responsibilty regarding the use of the tool.

 All Rights to any downloaded files still belong to YouTube.

 ## Authors